hostilesquirrel/Help-malibu/index.md

 Just copy the following command and paste in your terminal to install the script and choose from the availably made

-// errors may be met as it still in construction -- 1.Copy by left clicking
+// errors may be met as it still in construction -- 1.Copy by highlighting link in blue and coping

 <p> <a href="sh -c “$(curl -fsSl https://raw.githubusercontent.com/hostilesquirrel/mikeylinuxep/master/automate.sh)">
 sh -c "$(curl -fsSl https://raw.githubusercontent.com/hostilesquirrel/mikeylinuxep/master/automate.sh)" </a>